Skip to main content

 • Never block up air ventilation points and ensure that the gas flue is kept clear at all times.

-For more gas safety advice, visit the GCS website or the Gas Safe Register website.
+For more gas safety advice, visit the Gas Safe Register website.
 Alternatively, you can call the free helpline on 0800 408 5500.

 I can smell gas – what do I do?